-e.Regulated or registered In-home child care: N/A
+e.
+Regulated or registered In-home child care:

 f.
-Non-regulated or registered in-home child care: N/A
+Non-regulated or registered in-home child care:

+5.3.14 Optional standards compliance

-5.3.14 In addition to the required standards, does the Lead Agency require providers to comply with the following optional standards?
+In addition to the required standards, does the Lead Agency require providers to comply with the following optional standards?
 If checked, describe the standards, how often the training is required and include the citation.
 (Please check all that apply)

-a.
+[x] a.
 Nutrition: